xi/flekky/README.rst

 So what does it do?
 It allows you to write templates, assets and contents for your website and bake all that into static HTML.
-You can than deply that HTML on any webserver and do not have to worry about anything. `Jinja2`_ is used for templating. `Markdown`_ is used for creating content.
+You can than deploy that HTML on any webserver and do not have to worry about anything. `Jinja2`_ is used for templating. `Markdown`_ is used for creating content.